MartinBradbury/science_quiz/README.md

    *Xd was used to create the wire frames for the project.

 6. [Javascript](https://www.javascript.com/)
-   *Javascript was used to creat the interactive elements on the website and Quiz.
+   *Javascript was used to create the interactive elements on the website and Quiz.

 # Testing